TriMet Delivers for Our Economy

 —Vijay Deodhar, owner, 3D Infusion

 $150 million in contracts has been awarded to 127 Disadvantaged Business Enterprises working on the Portland-Milwaukie Light Rail Transit Project.
 Learn more about TriMet’s nationally recognized DBE program

 60% of transit trips are for work, shopping or recreation.

-TriMet supports local businesses’ bottom lines by providing 100 million trips each year to jobs, school, shopping, services and recreation.
+TriMet supports local businesses’ bottom lines by providing nearly 100 million trips each year to jobs, school, shopping, services and recreation.
 Our buses and trains deliver workers to jobs, bring shoppers to businesses, and connect students to training opportunities.

 Riders save up to $10,000 per year, freeing up money to spend locally.